-I am a user experience (UX) designer, musician and lover of words.
+I am a user experience (UX) designer and a musician.

 I believe that all users are experts in their personal domains and that we need to spend more time asking people what they want and need from technology and less time designing to satisfy other agendas.
 User-centred design can and does make the world a beautiful thing.